-It is not required that the student complete this project over the summer, as more details will be added once school begins.
+It is not required that the student complete this project over the summer, as more specific details about the assignment will be added once school begins.
 However, students can begin drafts of these assignments.
 Students will have time to ask their teacher clarification questions after the instructions have been reviewed in detail as a class.
-The following examples can serve as initial samples.